Lattices of flats for symplectic matroids: Shellability

 \subsection{Definition:}

-A simplicial complex $\Delta$ is a set of simplices satisfying the following conditions: \begin{enumerate} \item Every face of a simplex from $\Delta$ is also in $\Delta$. \item The non-empty intersection of any two simplices $\sigma,\tau\in \Delta$ is a face of both $\sigma$ and $\tau$. \end{enumerate}
+A simplicial complex $\Delta$ is a set of simplices that satisfy the following conditions: \begin{enumerate} \item Every face of a simplex from $\Delta$ is also in $\Delta$. \item The nonempty intersection of any two simplices $\sigma,\tau\in \Delta$ is a face of both $\sigma$ and $\tau$. \end{enumerate}